floofydoug/doug/content/blog/hello-2026/index.md

 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/track/4U45aEWtQhrm8A5mxPaFZ7?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
 I met an asian guy who performed Vienna at a Karaoke night sometime in July.
 I have him saved as "Billy Joel" on my phone and I said we'd hang out but I think I was whisked away to New Jersey and then Arizona and its been too long.
 I've been inspired since.

-## Resolutions
+### Old Resolutions
 I only managed to hit 3 of my last year's resolutions:

-I took the motorcycle classes (I know I said dance lessons last year, but it's a course.
+1. I took the motorcycle classes (I know I said dance lessons last year, but it's a course.
 I never sign up for stuff. give this to me.)

-On the last day of the year, Fairfax Ultimate was officially handed over.
+2. On the last day of the year, Fairfax Ultimate was officially handed over.

-I briefly learned Michael Wong's, Tong Hua, (Fairy Tale) on Piano earlier in the year, but didn't keep up practicing it.
+3. I briefly learned Michael Wong's, Tong Hua, (Fairy Tale) on Piano earlier in the year, but didn't keep up practicing it.

-## Resolutions
+### New Resolutions

 1. This year I resolve to be able to bench, deadlift, and squat my own body weight, 5 reps.
 It's a pretty beginner goal, but the only gym I've ever really gone to is the climbing gym and my shoulder is still pretty sore from not PT'ing.